We support more than 1,000 leaders of social change every year. Join us!

 What is working at SSE like?

 We strive to create a culture that respects and values each other’s differences, and we encourage everyone to be themselves and develop their potential.
-Our values are integrity, empowerment and inclusion in all that we do.
-(Find out more about the Inclusive Cultures Pledge we’ve committed to.)

 We like to enjoy good times together too, because changing the world is an exciting task that’s worth celebrating!